Blendify/blender-manual/blender_docs/manual/editors/dope_sheet/dope_sheet.rst

 The header bar
-   Here you find the menus, a first block of controls related to the editor "mode", a second one concerning the action datablocks, and a few other tools (like the copy/paste buttons, and snapping type).
+   Here you find the menus, a first block of controls related to the editor "mode", a second one concerning the action data-blocks, and a few other tools (like the copy/paste buttons, and snapping type).

 The main area